under the cold and darkly sky / you trip the light and go…

 the good life is just a dream away…

-thing is, tho, even after an “escape” or a “clean break,” nothing resolves, save pop song choruses. ric’s songs reveled in resolutions.
+thing is, tho, even after an “escape” or a “clean break,” nothing resolves, save pop song choruses. ocasek’s songs reveled in resolutions.

-the passing of heroes always begs reflection that daydreams come with expiration dates, too. dreams not coming true is a form of dreams dying. and when dreams die before your eyes, regrets are more than willing to fill the vacuum.
+the passing of a “hero” always also begs reflection that daydreams come with expiration dates. dreams not coming true is how dreams die. and where dreams die, regrets are more than willing to fill the vacuum.

 well i think of you when i dramatize / the things we never did / and i think of you when i’m flyin’ / or when I’m feelin’ just like a kid…